Fitus/Zaloha2.sh/DOCUMENTATION.md

 Corner case loops: Loops can occur if symbolic links are in play.
 Zaloha can only rely on the FIND command to handle them (= prevent running forever).
 GNU find, for example, contains an internal mechanism to handle loops.

+Corner case multiple visits: Although loops are prevented by GNU find, multiple visits to objects are not.
+This happens when objects can be reached both via the regular path hierarchy as well as via symbolic links that point to that objects (or to their parent directories).

 Technical note for the case when the start point directories themselves are symbolic links: Zaloha passes all start point directories to FIND with trailing